Skylake-dev/Notes/Computer Security/Computer Security.md

 Try to hide malware in order to make it difficult to detect.

 - entry point obfuscation: hijack control of the program later.
 - polymorphism: change layout of the malware at every infection by encrypting it with a different key.
-Then a decription engine will decrypt and execute it (anti-malware can look for this engine).
+Then a decryption engine will decrypt and execute it (anti-malware can look for this engine).
 - metamorphism: create different versions of the code that looks different but have the same behaviour.
   - insert nops
   - reorder sections